 I am back again with another blooming guide article.
 In this article, we will learn how we can encourage our canna plants to bloom more.
 Do not worry if your canna lily plant is not blooming.

-In my previous article, I have shown the most effective way to germinate canna lilies from seeds.
-Even if you succeeded in that, you may face no flowering issue on the canna lily plant.
+In my previous article, I showed the most effective way to germinate canna lilies from seeds.
+Even if you succeed in that, you may face no flowering issue with the canna lily plant.

 Myths about blooming encouragement